-Two people exploring the Cañon de Tanamá in Utuado.
+Two adventurers exploring the Cañon de Tanamá cave system in Utuado, Puerto Rico.

 Exploring the Cañon de Tanamá in Utuado.